jlcanovas/gh-best-practices-template/guidelines.md

 # GitHub Best Practices Template

-This is **a template repository** for helping others to follow the best practices when developing GitHub projects.

-You will find a collection of files and configuration recommendations for kick-starting a new project in GitHub.

-## ⚒️ Using this template for your project

-To use this template, you can create a new repository by clicking on _Use this template_ button.

-The new repository will use this one as a template, meaning that it will contain all the files.
-Once the new repository is created, you can edit its files to adapt them to your needs.

 The following indications assume that you have admin or owner permissions in the project.

 ## ☑️ Checklist